zavalab/ADAM_Documentation/waste_to_energy.md

 </p>

 <p>
-    From the results, we can determine that low electricity price and current market price are not enough incentive for CAFOs to process their waste into energy.
+    From the results, we can determine that low electricity prices and current market prices are not enough incentives for CAFOs to process their waste into energy.
 In both of those scenarios, all CAFOs decided to dispose of their waste rather than process it.
 Only when high prices are applied that CAFOs will begin to process part of their waste into bio-electricity.
 </p>